mingodad/citadel/citadel/README.txt

  * The condensed version:

    1. Create a user on your system under which to run Citadel
-   2. Install supported versions of Berkeley DB, libical, and libsieve.
+   2. Install supported versions of all dependencies
    3. ./configure && make && make install
    4. Run the "setup" program